KDE/kimageformats/autotests/README.md

 ### Color Profiles Test

-Many plugins support color profiles via QColorSpace.
+Many plugins support color profiles via [`QColorSpace`](https://doc.qt.io/qt-6/qcolorspace.html).
 Checking for correct color management is increasingly necessary especially now that monitors are HDR and other than RGB color spaces have been added to Qt.

 Furthermore, lossy plugins often have different color management behaviors depending on how the image is saved.